 Original Size 36″ x 24″ Hover for zoom

 I have never been to St. Vincent Island, but it’s sandwiched between a lot of other places I love and close enough to home that whenever I open up Google Maps I can usually see it sitting there, just on the periphery.
 The stark ridges crossing the island from end to end are fairly eye-catching, and I’ve wasted more time than I care to admit zooming in and around the island, combing over patterns, and forgetting about whatever I was actually trying to look up.
 I’ve made a couple half-hearted attempts to map it out in the past, but could never get the feel right.
-The ridges never quite popped enough.
+The ridges and never quite popped enough.
+So while I partly made this map to sate my own curiosity of the place, it was also a bit of a personal challenge to try and work with topography that, while interesting, was very, very flat overall.
+The highest point on the island is a sand dune only 8.4 meters above sea level, which itself is an outlier.
+The average elevation of the island is 1.2 meters.
+Much of it is swamp and salt marsh.

-When I finally sat down to make a real attempt, I learned the island had a pretty fascinating human history to go along with its natural appeal, and the goal of the map quickly went from “how do I share the cool look of this island” to “how do I share this cool island?”.
-Zebras once roamed free here.
-Need I say more?
+Along the way I was reading more and more about the island, and learned that it has a pretty fascinating human history to go along with its natural appeal.
+So the goal of my map quickly went from “how do I share the cool appearance of this island” to “how do I share this very cool island?”.
+Native settlements, short-lived fortresses, and free-roaming zebras all made an appearance here.

-I put a lot of that cool history right onto the map in the form of flavor text, but there’s enough of it to maybe warrant a separate StoryMap or post.
+I put a lot of that neat history right onto the map in the form of flavor text, but there’s enough of it to maybe warrant a separate StoryMap or post.

 © 2020 Aaron Koelker